Lee-Enfield No. 4 MK. I (T) sniper rifle

 21,617 Converted by Holland and Holland 1942-1946.
 Most of these were rifles made by BSA and marked “B”, or “M47” of “M47C” above the year on the body socket.

-100 Assigned to BSA (their fate is not known, but we assume that they were ) .
-These were to be in .22 Long Rifle calibre.
-WARNING: At least one seller claims that their standard “common” BSA No. 4 Mk.
-I (T) is one of 100, when it is actually one of about 21,617, and by far the most common version.
+100 Parts kits sent to BSA.
+Their fate is not known, but we assume that they were assembled as .22 Long Rifle calibre training rifles.
+WARNING: At least one seller claims in September 2024 in the USA that their standard “common” BSA No. 4 Mk.
+I (T) in .303″ is one of only 100, when it is actually one of about 21,617, and by far the most common version.

 TOTAL (as far as I can tell) 24,708